gerph/riscos64-status/planning/Phases.md

 Some lesser important modules are placed further down the phases, as they are not necessary to develop anything important.

+## Scope

+The scope of the phased development is purely restricted to the target of the RISC OS 64 environment, using a 32bit address space.
+This is intended to ensure that there is a solid deliverable with minimal changes necessary for application authors to build for that environment.

+Additionally, this phased work does not include any work on infrastructure, test environments, or tooling.
+Whilst much of this is already present, it is quite possible that in the future we will need more, and this can be worked into the plans at that time.

+## Future work

+It is likely that once parts of these phases have been firmed up, the implementation of the applications can also be updated.
+Applications will largely only require small changes to the types of objects.

+There will be more work necessary to provide an environment for booting and the style guide for application distribution.
+Within the standard boot sequence, it is desireable to provide both 32bit and 64bit components so that the same sequence can be used for both architectures (and, of course, any other architectures in the future).
+This will need some additional design, implementation and documentation.

 ## Functionality key, in mostly increasing functionality:

 * `Investigate` - decide how to proceed